 In 2014, there were 1.2 billion international arrivals (for business and leisure).

 By 2030, that number will be at 1.8 billion.
 And these numbers don’t take domestic tourism into account, which is rapidly growing all over the world, but particularly in Asia’s most populated countries.

 Pin this Post to save it for later or share with others:

-Suggesting stopping travelling would have more far reaching implications.
+Suggesting stopping travelling would have far reaching implications.
 Many countries, particularly in the developing world, are heavily dependent on tourism as a main source of income.
 When that tap is turned off, things do not necessarily improve, as has been seen most recently in Sri Lanka, in Egypt, or even Kenya.
 Just as importantly, the cultural exchange opportunities would also be removed along with the opportunity to spread understanding knowledge, connection and personal growth through travel.

 So the reality is that, for many of us, we are faced with a conflict.
 With wanting to travel, loving to travel, needing our time off or our time to wander, but also caring about what we are doing to the planet on which we live.

 And that’s why we believe in the power of Sustainable and Responsible Travel.

 This video from the World Travel and Tourism Council shows what we can create if we work together to redefine tourism and travel more sustainably.

 So what is Sustainable Travel—or whatever we want to call it—that concept which seems to offer us a win-win solution?

 According to the (UN) World Tourism Organisation: